 After landing at the international airport, I travelled by canoe down the river to a remote Amerindian Village.
 These descendants of the indigenous peoples are skilled hunters and craftsmen.

 Afterwards, I made my way to the capital city, Georgetown, for a walking tour.
 We started at the Pegasus hotel and made our way to Stabroek market.
-The highlight of my 2 days in Guyana was playing cards (gambling) with the locals, trying some local foods fruits and just interacting with numerous Guyanans.
+The highlight of my time in Guyana was playing cards (gambling) with the locals, trying some local foods fruits and just interacting with numerous Guyanans.